Webflow 301 Redirect Generator.

 1. Provide both sitemaps

-Use a URL for each side, or upload a sitemap.xml file.
-Mix and match freely — e.g. old = URL, new = uploaded file from your staging build.
+Enter a URL for each side, or upload a sitemap.xml file.
+You can mix and match.
+For example, set the old site as a live URL and the new site as an uploaded sitemap.xml file exported from your Webflow staging build.

-We score every old → new pairing using path similarity, token overlap, and depth.
-Review confidence badges and fix any low-confidence rows inline.
+The 301 redirect tool scores every old to new URL pairing using path similarity, token overlap, and depth match.
+Review the confidence badges and fix any low-confidence 301 redirect suggestions inline.

 3. Export the CSV

-Download a Webflow-ready CSV (or pick another format).
-Redirects are stored as paths, so they work on the staging domain and the final production domain.
+Download a Webflow-ready 301 redirect CSV, or pick another format.
+Redirects are stored as paths, so the exported CSV works on both the staging and production domains.

 4. Import into Webflow